mrmmg/laravel-loggify/README.md

 # Loggify
-Manage Laravel Logs With Tag & Extra Powerful Options.
+Managing Laravel Logs with Tags and Enhanced Options.
 ### The meaning
 Based on ChatGPT response `"Loggify" is not a standard word in the English language, and it doesn't have an established definition. you can define it as something like: To streamline or enhance the process of creating and managing logs or records, especially in a digital or data-driven context.
 This may involve automating log generation, improving log organization, or making logs more user-friendly for analysis and monitoring purposes.`
 ### What do this package?
-This package helps Laravel developers to store application log in redis database (for now!) and also categorize the logs with a tag system! then they can walk through in logs with tags.
+This package assists Laravel developers in storing application logs in a Redis database (currently supported) and provides a convenient system for categorizing these logs using tags.
+This allows developers to easily navigate through logs based on their assigned tags.
 ## Getting Started

 ### Before Install
-Since this package use redis to store and manage logs please consider to configure laravel to works with redis.
-Also remember that install the redis requirement for laravel like `predis`.
+Since this package utilizes Redis to store and manage logs, it's important to configure Laravel to work seamlessly with Redis.
+Additionally, make sure to install the necessary Redis requirements for Laravel, such as `predis`.
 ### Installation
 ```shell
 composer require mrmmg/laravel_loggify
 ```

-Then Publish loggify assets & config with running
+Next, you'll need to publish the Loggify assets and configuration by running:
 ```shell
 php artisan loggify:install
 ```
-This command create `loggify.php` config file in `config` directory and create loggify assets in `public/verndor/loggify`.
+This command create `loggify.php` configuration file in `config` directory and create loggify assets in `public/verndor/loggify`.

 ## Configuration
-The `loggify.php` config file is self documented with comment blocks, however I explain again:
+The `loggify.php` configuration file is self-documented with comment blocks.
+Nevertheless, I will provide an explanation for clarity:

 #### Database and Redis ```database.redis```

-Like Laravel `config/database.php` this section describe the redis connection, you can change them.
-By default, all logs stores in redis database 10.
+Similar to Laravel `config/database.php`, this section describes the Redis connection settings, which you can customize to fit your requirements.
+By default, all logs are stored in Redis database 10.
 ```php
 'database' => [
         'redis' => [